 The weighing technology and the Bluetooth capabilities are related.
-We expect this to be available soon and here are some of the features that Acaia have shared with us as they are currently working on:
+Here are some of the features that Acaia have shared with us as they are currently working on:

-- The grinder sends information into the Acaia app called BrewBar.
+- The grinder sends information into the Acaia app called BrewBar, which is currently ONLY available for APPLE tablets.
 This information includes lifetime weight of coffee that passed through the grinder (like car mileage), your current grind cycle weight.

 - From the app, you can control settings within the grinder: a preset value adjustment and starting/stopping the grinder